w3ia/blockchain-developer-bootcamp-final-project/README.md

 1. Login to application.
 2. View details about all their properties.
 3. For any newly tenanted properties (including renewals), view the received deposit amount.
+4. Issue deposit details/certificate to the tenant via a non-fungiable asset.
-4. For any 'end of tenancy' properties, view deposit releases and agree/disagree.
+5. For any 'end of tenancy' properties, view deposit releases and agree/disagree.
-5. Raise disputes or view existing/ongoing disputes.
+6. Raise disputes or view existing/ongoing disputes.

 #### Adjudicator
 1. Login to application